 The Rural Economic Development Initiative (REDI), a program of the Vermont Housing and Conservation Board, helps rural communities access the funding they need for community and business development.

 REDI provides grant writing assistance to rural communities and small businesses interested in applying for federal funds and other funding sources when applicable.
 Funds can be used to hire a grant writer, complete a necessary step to make a grant application more competitive (such as a business plan or engineering), and in some cases to help make a fundraising plan for a project.

 The focus of REDI is on working lands projects (such as dairy processing, value-added food enterprises, phosphorus removal technology, and composting facilities), outdoor recreation projects, and community-based economic development (such as historic preservation projects).
 Funding is targeted to small communities, so projects should be located in or serving communities under 5,000 in population.
 It is intended to complement and support the assistance the Regional Development Corporations and Regional Planning Commissions already provide.

-For more information and to discuss potential projects, please get in touch with Liz Gleason (contact information at right).
+For more information and to discuss potential projects, please get in touch with Mariah Noth (contact information at right).

 - Yellow Barn Project, Hardwick – The Town of Hardwick received support to fundraise for the development of a multi-use business incubator and manufacturing facility from several federal sources including a USDA-Rural Development (RD) Rural Business Development Grant.